Open the door to the backcountry and try powder riding at Muika Snow Resort

 There is pink tape on both sides of the course, so make sure you stay within it.

-Igeta, who is eager to try out full-scale backcountry skiing one day, was
+Igeta-san, who is eager to try serious backcountry skiing someday, seemed both

-if he would be able to ski properly
+, "Will I be able to ski properly?"

-.
-After Saiki explained the course to him and gave him tips on how to ski on the ungroomed course with its varied terrain, he set off.
+After receiving an explanation of the course from Saiki-san and learning tips on how to ski on the ungroomed course with its varied terrain, she dropped in.

 Before you start skiing, you'll receive a lesson on how to ski in the backcountry.